Black WWII vet denied officer status because of race commissioned 75 years later

 "Although not awarded the commission owed to him, he bravely rose to face one of our most challenging times in history," Casey said.
 "He was denied recognition of his service to his country simply because of his race, because of the color of his skin."

-According to the museum, James received a number of awards for his service, including a Good Conduct Medal, American Defense Service Medal, American Campaign Medal, World War II Victory Medal, and a European African Middle Eastern Campaign Medal.
+According to the museum, James received a number of awards for his service, including a Good Conduct Medal, American Defense Service Medal, American Campaign Medal, World War II Victory Medal and a European African Middle Eastern Campaign Medal.

 The Associated Press contributed to this report.